-Applications for Union Summer 2022 are currently closed.
+Applications are currently closed.
 We highly encourage you to submit an expression of interest to be kept updated when future intakes open.

 Union Summer normally runs for 3 weeks in February and Union Winter normally runs for 2 weeks in July.